Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 • Website: davesvalleygrill.com

-Of course the restaurant has plenty of turquoise blue, and a of course the hearty, traditional menu is influenced by local and seasonal ingredients.
+Of course the restaurant has plenty of turquoise blue, and of course the hearty, traditional menu is influenced by local and seasonal ingredients.
 The grilled rib-eye at Dave’s Valley Grill is charbroiled and topped with a bleu cheese and onion butter with homemade onion rings for $22.
 If you’re not a purist, try the rib-eye steak poutine for $15 — people love it.

 New York: Kennedy’s Cove